OlinDSA2025/olindsa2025.github.io/in_class/day05.md

 In the next assignment we're going to dive into the world of graphs and graph searching.
 Before we do so, let's take some time to understand what a graph is.

 Graphs are ways to represent relationships between entities of some sort.

-For example, you could have a social network graph where the entities are people and the relationships represent who is friends with whom.
-You could have a graph where the entities are websites and the relationships are links between sites.
+> **Exercise 4**: before we define some important vocabularly to talk about graphs, with those around you, come up with a couple examples of systems that fit this pattern.
+The systems you consider could be social, geographical, computer-based, informational, etc.
+> {: .notice--success}

 To formalize this a bit more, we use the terminology of *vertices* or *nodes* to refer to the entities in our graph (e.g., the people or websites in our examples above).
 We use the term *edges* to represent the relationships (e.g., the existence of a friendship or a link in our two examples above).
 In graph theory and algorithms, there are many different types of edges (e.g., directed, undirected, weighted, multi-edges) to represent different sorts of relationships.